gomathishankar28/ms2_desi_wagon/testing.md

 6. To check if the mail was sent to dw.orders123@gmail.com with username and grocery list.

 ##  **Code Testing**
-Html was validated with [W3C Validator](https://validator.w3.org/) by direct input.
-CSS was validated with [W3C CSS](https://jigsaw.w3.org/css-validator/) by direct input.
-Js files were validated with [Jshint](https://jshint.com/) Results came out as follows

 ### **Results from HTML Validator**
+HTML was validated with [W3C Validator](https://validator.w3.org/) by direct input.
+Results came out as follows.

 > ![HTMLValidator results for Home page](https://github.com/gomathishankar28/ms2_desi_wagon/blob/e73bba2942c61209e9600d41068fe3a600950920/assets/images/Testing/HTMLValidationresults1.jpg?raw=true)

 > ![HTMLValidator results for Place order](https://github.com/gomathishankar28/ms2_desi_wagon/blob/e73bba2942c61209e9600d41068fe3a600950920/assets/images/Testing/HTMLValidatorresults2.jpg?raw=true)

 ### **Results from  W3C CSS**
+CSS was validated with [W3C CSS](https://jigsaw.w3.org/css-validator/) by direct input.Results came out as follows.

 > ![CSS validator Results](https://github.com/gomathishankar28/ms2_desi_wagon/blob/e73bba2942c61209e9600d41068fe3a600950920/assets/images/Testing/CSSValidationresults.jpg?raw=true)

 ### **Results from Jshint**
+Js files were validated with [Jshint](https://jshint.com/).
+Only 3 warnings occured which were handled as follows.
 1. Unused variables for function names.

         Because jshint is only reading that file and doesn't know about the file which is calling this function. and it thinks the function is being unused and hence the error.